As a competitive travel soccer player, I started thinking about college early on. By the…

 You already know that finance is the most pressing issue to think about when it comes to choosing a college for your child and supporting college life.
-Innumerable costs are incurred before, during and after college life.
-These include tuition fee, extra-curricular and other course expenses.
+Innumerable costs are incurred before, during, and after college life.
+These include tuition fees, extra-curricular, and other course expenses.
 While this is one of the many ways to prepare for college, it is not the only one.

 Here comes the role of teaching your child to save from a young age and not overspend out of impulse or emotions.
 Stress the importance of managing money and operating within a budget early in high school so that by the time your child reaches college he is financially literate enough to bear at least some of his expenses and not be a burden on his parents even if they decide to support him in some way or the other.

 Financial literacy also includes the pros and cons of owning a credit card and the impact of your credit history on your student loans.
 All these factors cumulatively affect your financial standing.
 Tell your child to avoid financial liabilities as it is an effective strategy to cope with stress along with other college life responsibilities and headaches.

 Playing the role of responsible parents

 Nobody knows a child better than their own parents hence you should talk to your child about the different social aspects of college life when they will need to handle.
 Your child may come under undue pressure of colleagues and peers or succumb to social evils like getting involved in drinking or drugs.
 This is because they are not under their parent’s surveillance and have tasted freedom for the first time.

 Always be frank and honest to your child about the expectations that you have from them and ensure that they are not unreasonable or illogical.
 Get their brainwave too before imposing anything on them, so that when they leave their nest you are at peace with your heart and mind that they have left with the right values and mindset.